 The chlorophyll a concentration is a measurement of the standing crop of phytoplankton and is often used to classify lakes into categories of productivity called trophic states.
 Eutrophic lakes are highly productive with large concentrations of algae and aquatic plants due to nutrient enrichment.
 Characteristics include accumulated organic matter in the lake basin and lower dissolved oxygen in the bottom waters.
 Summer chlorophyll a concentrations average above 7 mg m3 (7 milligrams per cubic meter; 7 parts per billion).
-Oligotrophic lakes have low productivity and low nutrient levels and average summer chlorophyll a concentrations that are generally less than 3 mg m3.
+Oligotrophic lakes have low productivity and low nutrient levels and average summer chlorophyll $\alpha$ concentrations that are generally less than 3 mg m.
 These lakes generally have cleaner bottoms and high dissolved oxygen levels throughout.
-Mesotrophic lakes are intermediate in productivity with concentrations of chlorophyll agenerally between 3 mg m3 and 7 mg m3.
-The 1996 seasonal average chlorophyll a concentration for participating NH LLMP lakes was 3.1 mg m3 with a range of 0.4 to 22.4 mg m3.
+Mesotrophic lakes are intermediate in productivity with concentrations of chlorophyll a generally between 3 mg m and 7 mg m.